On Human Intelligence

 Second digression (to actually introduce the promised explanation of the response to dumb argument (2), which really isn't worth responding to): I'm an ardent women's tennis fan, and because I consider illogical the WTA's use of a contrived point system that ranks tournaments instead of players, I once devised a better system of my own and ended up with three number 1 players, one number 4, two number 5's, three number 7's (which made a top 8 impossible); and too many tied for 27th to fit into 32 ranking spots (the end of four logical flights of 8), and I still hadn't counted some players beyond that point who I knew could beat anyone in the top 16 any time they played their best games or even tried to factor in my certainty that several 5'3" to 5'7" players are obviously far better players than the highest ranked 5'11' to 6'2' players.

-But that's a minor problem of ambiguity (being related to only a couple of hundred easily comparable people) compared to what I'd wind up with trying to pick the smartest human in a world of seven and three quarters of a BILLION people logistically PROBABLY impossible to compare.
-My method of sorting geniuses and non-geniuses into only two slots wouldn't help, and the IQ testers' method of dividing the brain-stuffing progress for their age of almost 7.75 billion humans into a row of only 200 numbered slots wouldn't, either.
+But that's a minor problem of ambiguity (being related to only a couple of hundred easily comparable people) compared to what I'd wind up with trying to pick the smartest human in a world of almost eight BILLION people logistically PROBABLY impossible to compare.
+My method of sorting geniuses and non-geniuses into only two slots wouldn't help, and the IQ testers' method of dividing the brain-stuffing progress for their age of almost 8 billion humans into a row of less than 200 numbered slots wouldn't, either.

 Of course, accumulation of testable knowledge (though not capability) might be infinitely subdivisible within any ranking slot, except that different geniuses accumulate different kinds of knowledge, which may all be comparable but which are never parallel enough to compare precisely, and the concept of age-related general knowledge is too vague to be precise.